Code-Institute-Submissions/breathe-MS2/README.md

 - Modal to include "exit" button to return to index.html page when clicked

 ### Future Features to Implement
-- Animations to increase the size of the circle on inhale, the increased size to remain for the first hold, the cirlce to decrease to its origanal size throught the exhale and to remain the smaller size for the second hold.
+- Add animations to increase the size of the circle on inhale, the increased size to remain for the first hold, the cirlce to decrease to its origanal size throught the exhale and to remain the smaller size for the second hold.
 - Add an option to sign up to "Breathe" where you can enter how often you would like to practise and set up alerts to remind you at the chosen time of day
 - Add soft, soothing music to play while the breathing practise is in session that can be switched on and off by the user